2ndPINEW/vscode-workspace-switcher-with-terminal/README.md

 * Activity Bar
     * The `W`-shaped icon in the Activity Bar toggles the workspaces as a list or as a tree view
-    * The icon's visibility can be controlled through the `vscodeWorkspaceSwitcher.showInActivityBar` extension setting
+    * The icon's visibility can be controlled through the `vscodeWorkspaceSwitcherWithTmux.showInActivityBar` extension setting
 * Explorer
     * There is a subsection in Explorer which shows the workspaces as a list or as a tree view
-    * The subsection's visibility can be controlled through the `vscodeWorkspaceSwitcher.showInExplorer` extension setting
+    * The subsection's visibility can be controlled through the `vscodeWorkspaceSwitcherWithTmux.showInExplorer` extension setting
 * List view buttons

     <img src="./doc/list-view.png" width="400"/>